-The Editorial Intern will assist the Editor with content production, research, fact checking, transcribing, and scheduling.
+The Editorial Intern will assist the Executive Editor with content production, research, fact checking, transcribing, and scheduling.
 The intern should have excellent writing, research, editing, and computer skills.
 They will do some website management to assist with magazine content.
 Experience with writing, WordPress or blogging platforms, and demonstrable knowledge of contemporary art history is preferred.

 Please send a resume and portfolio examples.

 The Social Media Intern will help maximize the reach of BURNAWAY by posting on Facebook, Twitter, and Instagram.
 In addition, the Social Media Intern will gather website analytics data and document our site’s growth, demographics, and reader interaction.